Your Shopify domain is the web address where customers find your online store.

-Deciding to change your Shopify domain name is a significant move, and there are several reasons for making such a decision.
+Deciding to change your Shopify domain name is an important move, and there are several reasons why you might make such a decision:

-Your business structure may have evolved, especially through a merger or acquisition.
-If so, congratulations!
+• Your business structure may have changed, especially through a merger or acquisition.
+So congratulations! 🎉

-You may want to add relevant keywords to your domain name to increase your SEO.
+• You may want to add relevant keywords to your domain name to boost your SEO.

-Another consideration could be rebranding.
-Your business may be going through a rebranding process due to changes such as new products or target audiences.
+• Another consideration could be re-branding.
+Your business might be going through a rebranding process due to changes like new products or target audiences.

-In summary, changing your Shopify domain name requires careful planning, no matter the reason.
+Whatever the reason, changing your Shopify domain name requires careful planning.

-So, let's move on to what you need to do before this change.
+So, let's check out what you should do before making this change.

 Here is a checklist of things to do before changing your Shopify domain name: